NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

       the need for extensions and ii) the column-based storage makes it easy to read individual columns efficiently (while reading full rows requires reading from multiple datasets).
 DynamicTable is used, e.g., to enhance storage of trial data.
 (See https://github.com/NeurodataWithoutBorders/pynwb/pull/536/files )

+      * *Referencing rows in column-based tables:*  As :ref:`DynamicTable <sec-DynamicTable>` consist of multiple datasets (compared to row-based tables which consists of a single 1D dataset with a compound datatuype) is not possible to reference a set of rows with a single region reference.
+To address this issue, NWB:N defines :ref:`DynamicTableRegion <sec-DynamicTableRegion>` (added later in `PR634 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/pull/634>`_) dataset type, which stores a list of integer indices (row index) and also has an attribute ``table`` with the object reference to the corresponding :ref:`DynamicTable <sec-DynamicTable>`.
+      * *Referencing columns in a columns-based table:* As each column is a seperate dataset, columns of a column-based :ref:`DynamicTable <sec-DynamicTable>` can be directly references via links, object-references and region-references.

 Improved support for trial-based data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^